National Coming Out Day, My Story

 Yes, you read that right.
 I did not come out to anyone until I was 23.
 Sure, I’d dated before then, but I had always dated dudes because that’s what I thought I was “supposed” to do.

-I was working on a production of “Next Fall” by Geoffrey Nauffts, and Sarah and I had been dating for a few months by then but I hadn’t yet come out to my dad.
+I was working on a production of “Next Fall” by Geoffrey Nauffts, and Ari and I had been dating for a few months by then but I hadn’t yet come out to my dad.
 With me still living at home, there was a lot of sneaking around.
 Talk about nerve-wracking!
 I just wasn’t ready to have that conversation and I had somehow convinced myself that it would be the worst.

 One scene in the play involves a son trying to come out to his father.
 This father has been incredibly unsupportive, said highly homophobic things and knows what’s coming.
 So, rather than embracing his son for who he is, the man says something incredibly offensive to throw his son off.
 His son never comes out and, as the play progresses, that window of opportunity closes forever.